Core-periphery structure in networks: a statistical exposition

-where $\mathbb I(Q)=1$ if $Q$ is true and 0 if false.
-This method then maximizes the number of core-core edges while minimizing the number of periphery-periphery edges.
-Perfect CP structure occurs when every core node has an edge with every other core node and there aren't any edges between periphery nodes.
-This method is similar to \cite{BORGATTI2000} in that it maximizes core-core edges with a ``penalty" term, but here the penalty is the number of periphery-periphery edges, as opposed to the core size.
-Additionally, this method doesn't account for core-periphery edges which is a major difference between the two methods.

-For a method with more of a statistical flavor, we next consider \cite{Newmann2015}.
-The authors consider an SBM with two blocks.
-Let $p_{11},p_{22}$ and $p_{12}$ be the intra-community probability of an edge for communities 1 and 2 and the inter-community probability of an edge, respectively.
-When looking for community structure in a network with $p_{11}>p_{22}>p_{12}$, their algorithm often returned community assignments with $p_{11}> p_{12}>p_{22}$ which is precisely what we would expect for CP structure.
-Taking advantage of this feature, their method maximizes a likelihood in order to find the parameters that best fit the SBM.
-Assume that nodes can be randomly assigned to community 1 with probability $\gamma_1$ and community 2 with probability $\gamma_2=1-\gamma_1$.
-Then the likelihood is
+To assign binary CP labels $\bc$, each node is assigned to the group for which it has a higher probability of membership, i.e., $c_i=\mathbb I(q_1^i > 0.5)$.
+Thus, this method yields a continuous model for CP labeling.

-where $\sum_{\bc}$ is summing over all CP assignments.
-This is maximized using an Expectation-Maximization (EM) algorithm \citep{dempster1977maximum} to yield the most likely CP labels $\hat\bc$ as well as estimated probabilities $\hat p_{11},\hat p_{12},\hat p_{22}$.
-One of the main strengths of this method is that it directly relates to the CP definition of having greater edge density in the core than in the periphery with core-periphery being in-between.
-Additionally, if the algorithm is maximized with $\hat p_{11}>\hat p_{22}>\hat p_{12}$, then this is strong evidence against true CP structure.
-Lastly, it requires the inter- and intra-community probabilities to be homogenous which is likely violated in practice.
+Now, if $\hat p_{11} > \hat p_{01} > \hat p_{00}$ then these labels correspond to a CP structure as this result directly relates to the CP definition.
+If the likelihood is maximized with $\hat p_{11}>\hat p_{00}>\hat p_{01}$, then this is strong evidence in favor of community structure and against a CP structure.
+Therefore, this approach yields a sense of the statistical significance of the CP structure.
+This model, however, requires that the inter- and intra-community probabilities be homogenous, something likely violated in practice.